zenkay/personal-blog/php/wp-content/plugins/wp-linkedin/readme.txt

 == Changelog ==

+= Version 1.18.1 =
+- Loading the text domain earlier in the plugin loading process so that translations for widget names are available.
+- Updating Portuguese and French translations.
+- Now working when fancy permalinks are not activated.

+= Version 1.18 =
+- Stripped down the jQuery Tools library to the scroller only to avoid clashes with other jQuery plugins and reduce footprint.
+- Added support for honors & awards section to the profile template.
+If you want to activate it then make sure to add the following fields to the list of
+fields: `honors-awards:(name,issuer,date,description)`
+- Added support for the `LI_DEBUG` variable.
+Set that define to `true` in the `wp-config.php` file and debug information will be printed by the plugin as HTML comments (especially usefull when debugging customized templates).
+- Added the `li_picture` shortcode that enables you to print the original profile picture.
+- Changed the uri that gets the access token from the API.

+= Version 1.17.2 =
+- Change in the way urls are built to make sure the correct separator for query parameters is always used.

 = Version 1.17.1 =
 - Some changes to the profile templates to remove unwelcomed warnings.

 = Version 1.17 =
-- Added support for publication section in the profile template.
-If you want to add that section to your output make sure to add the following fields to the list of
+- Added support for publications section in the profile template.
+If you want to add that section to your output make sure to add the following fields to the list of fields: `publications:(title,publisher,authors,date,url,summary)`.
-fields: `publications:(title,publisher,authors,date,url,summary)`.
 - Separated the profile template into several different templates to simplify customisation.
 Now if you just need to customize one section of the profile then you will only need to create a custom template for that section.